funkysi1701/funkysi1701.github.io/content/posts/2014/to-boldly-go-where-no-sql-has-gone-before.md

 category="tech"
 keywords = ["", ""]
-description = "To boldly go where no SQL has gone before" summary = "To boldly go where no SQL has gone before" showFullContent = false readingTime = true copyright = false
+description = "To boldly go where no SQL has gone before" showFullContent = false readingTime = true copyright = false